yury-lysogorskiy/lammps/doc/src/fix_neighbor_swap.rst

 This fix is part of the MC package.
 It is only enabled if LAMMPS was built with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.
-Also this fix requires that the :ref:`VORONOI package <PKG-VORONOI>` be installed, otherwise the fix will not be compiled.
+Also this fix requires that the :ref:`VORONOI package <PKG-VORONOI>` is installed, otherwise the fix will not be compiled.

 The :doc:`compute voronoi/atom <compute_voronoi_atom>` command